 I stress again, that this is only for when you’re getting started.
 If you find you like hiking, I recommend you start buying all the appropriate gear as soon as possible starting with a good pair of hiking boots and a decent rain jacket.
 For an extensive list of all the gear you will need, check out the complete day hiking checklist.

-If you're just starting out hiking, I hope you're finding these posts informative and useful.
-Please share them around on your networks and if you've any questions on anything please feel free to contact me.
+If you’re just starting out hiking, I hope you’re finding these posts informative and useful.
+Please share them around on your networks and if you’ve any questions on anything please leave a comment below.

 Next up, we’ll look at some key hiking supplies you should take with you on your initial hikes when you’re just getting started.

 If you’re coming straight to this post, you can go right back to start of this whole series for beginners by clicking here.